-Many students may go to another country for their elective.
-But it is not mandatory to go overseas, for you can experience different social backgrounds, cultures and medical conditions in the UK.
-Indeed, many regions of the UK are diverse, so can offer new clinical areas to explore.
+This is an extremely exciting part of your education in which you will be able to choose and experience medical practise in a completely different setting.
+It is not mandatory to go overseas because you can experience different social backgrounds, cultures, and medical conditions in the UK.
+Indeed, many regions of the UK are truly diverse, offering you new social and clinical areas to explore.

-The aim of Brunel’s clinical elective is to broaden the cultural experience of clinical practice and to engage actively in patient care in advance of your first post as a Foundation Year 1 Doctor.
-It is possible that you’ll feel this placement is outside your comfort zone, nonetheless it is valuable preparation for the challenges ahead.
+Brunel’s clinical elective is intended to broaden your cultural experience of clinical practice and to enable you to engage actively in patient care ahead of your first post as a Foundation Year 1 (FY1) Doctor.
+It is possible that you may feel this placement is outside your comfort zone, nonetheless it represents valuable preparation for the challenges ahead.

-Overseas electives are permitted on condition that students have passed the final year examinations at the first sit (prior to the elective).
-Students who are unsuccessful in passing the final assessments of the MBBS course will need to retake them, so they are able to graduate and start their first job.
-Therefore, the elective periods for those having to retake assessments are generally shorter and limited to a UK based placement.
+Overseas electives are permitted if students pass the final year examinations on their first attempt (prior to the elective).
+Students who fail to pass the final assessments of the MBBS will need to retake the assessments to graduate and begin their first job.
+Consequently, elective periods for those who must retake assessments are typically shorter and limited to a UK-based placement.